kallewesterling/seshat/docs/source/getting-started/setup/cloud/pulumi.rst

         If you need to install Homebrew, you can find instructions on how to do so on `Homebrew's website <https://brew.sh/>`_.

-    If you don't have Pulumi installed, you can install it using Homebrew.
+    If you don't have Pulumi installed, follow the `documentation <https://www.pulumi.com/docs/install/>`_ e.g. on a Mac:

     .. code-block:: bash